Iran's Guards say launched first military satellite into orbit

-Despite the launch, analysts said Tehran and Washington would not seek a conventional war.
-"This is psychological warfare to send a message and tell the adversary that 'we are ready to stop any offensive'," Hisham Jaber, a retired Lebanese army brigadier general and analyst, told Reuters.

-"Iran is using this policy as a deterrence.
-But the result: No effect on the ground.
-No dramatic effect...
-Nobody is ready to handle any consequences of war, not America, not Iran or anyone."
-The United States argues that such launches by Iran breach United Nations Security Council Resolution 2231, which calls upon Tehran not to undertake activities related to ballistic missiles capable of delivering nuclear weapons.

-The resolution, which endorsed the nuclear pact between Iran and six major powers, stops short of explicitly barring such activity.
-Iran says its space programme is peaceful.
 Iran's Guards, which report to the country's top authority Supreme Leader Ayatollah Ali Khamenei, have repeatedly warned that U.S. regional bases and its aircraft carriers in the Gulf are within the range of Iranian missiles.
-(Additional reporting by Dan Williams in Jerusalem Writing by Parisa Hafezi; Editing by Nick Tattersall and Alex Richardson)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)